PhilBug/django-blog/README.md

 This is a simple blog app.
 It uses Django Framework for both frontend and backend as well as bootstrap for css styling.
-Posts can be added via admin panel (localhost:8000/admin by default).
+Posts can be added/deleted/edited via admin panel (localhost:8000/admin by default).
 All credentials are stored in a provided `.env` file.

 ## Project structure